 We will expect:

-• The KEI for a keyword to decrease if it becomes more competitive.
-Competitiveness is defined as the number of sites which a search engine e.g. Google displays when you search for that keyword using exact match.
+- The KEI for a keyword to decrease if it becomes more competitive.
+Competitiveness is defined as the pages in the search engines index.

 As a general rule, it isn’t advisable to select or deselect keywords wholly on the basis of numbers like KEI.

-Keyword statistic has some uncertainties attached.
-Keywords relevancy has to be the most important factor.
+A better metric would be relevancy.
 Some of your keywords you are able to rank for in the search engines and other will give your users a good experience.

 Future: There is a need for more useful variables in SEO and I predict there will come many in the future.